All Classes and Interfaces

 Command line tool that generates a sprite atlas from a directory of images.

-The stage contains all graphics that are part of the current scene.
+The stage contains the graphics and audio for the currently active scene.

 Uses APIs from the Java standard library to load media files: Java2D and ImageIO for loading images, Java Sound for loading audio clips, and AWT for loading fonts.